thenickedwards/duels_mapping/app-duels-mapping/public/data/README.md

 ### Flow of Data

-The diagram below illustrates how data flows through the processing pipeline from ingestion of raw data to frontend visualization.
+The Mermaid diagram below illustrates how data flows through the processing pipeline from ingestion of raw data to frontend visualization.
 This flowchart provides both a high-level and component-level understanding of how raw data becomes actionable insights.

 ```mermaid
 flowchart TD